Skip to content

 The system is designed to minimize several forms of MEV:

-- No Probabilistic MEV: The fixed fee swap rate and batch settlement prevent profitable backrunning of fee swaps.
+• No Probabilistic MEV: The fixed fee swap rate prevents profitable backrunning of fee swaps.
 There is no way to profitably spam the chain with transactions hoping an opportunity might arise.

-- No Sandwich Attacks: Fee swaps execute at a fixed rate and settle atomically at block end, eliminating sandwich attack vectors.
+• No Sandwich Attacks: Fee swaps execute at a fixed rate, eliminating sandwich attack vectors.

 Specification